ersmax/Programming_Projects_Cpp/README.md

    with input validation and clear terminal prompts.
 7. [Histogram Grades](5_programming_set_5/5.07_Histogram_Grades) \- Gather validated quiz grades,
    count frequencies in an array, and print a text histogram; supports early termination and rejects malformed input.
+8. [Birthday Paradox](5_programming_set_5/5.08_Birthday_Paradox)  \- This program simulates the birthday paradox over many trials (default 5000).
+Use <random> library, checks pairwise for any matching birthdays, and prints probabilities.
+   Make use of operator overloading for structure comparison and static RNG for efficiency.